-50. Students who change their name, for whatever reason, and would like this change to be recorded in the University's records system and documents including award certificates, must notify the University as soon as possible by submitting the relevant information together with the original of the relevant change of name document to the Infozone, HE Administration Office or Partnerships Office.
+50. Students who change their name, for whatever reason, and would like this change to be recorded in the University's records system and documents including award certificates, must notify the University as soon as possible by submitting the relevant information together with the relevant change of name document using the 'Update My Information' tab in OASIS.
+Students who cannot access this facility must submit the relevant information and documentation to the Student Centre (Infozone), HE Administration Office or Partnerships Office.
 Degree certificates are legal documents therefore legal proof of a change of name is required in order to issue a degree certificate in a name different to the name with which the student originally enrolled.
 Names will not be changed after certificates have been issued.

-Immigration Status - Visa Students

-51. It is the responsibility of the student to ensure that any developments in their immigration permission are reported to the University without delay and no later than one week of their occurrence.
+Immigration Status - Visa Students 51.
+It is the responsibility of the student to ensure that any developments in their immigration permission are reported to the University without delay and no later than one week of their occurrence.
 These include, but are not limited to, changes or updates in visa status/visa conditions, collection of new Biometric Residence Permits (BRPs), progress of immigration applications, refusals, appeals or any other changes or developments.

-Fees Payment - Visa Students

-52. International Students requiring a student visa are required to pay a £3,000 deposit in order to secure a place on their chosen programme of study and to receive a Confirmation of Acceptance of Studies (CAS) for their visa application.
+Fees Payment - Visa Students 52.
+International Students requiring a student visa are required to pay a £3,000 deposit in order to secure a place on their chosen programme of study and to receive a Confirmation of Acceptance of Studies (CAS) for their visa application.
 There are a number of circumstances where the University may be unable to sponsor a student by issuing a CAS.
 These include (but are not limited to) the following:

-- Failure to provide the University with the necessary personal information to produce a CAS; - Failure to pay a CAS deposit for a course of study; - The proposed course of study does not satisfy Tier 4 requirements; - The student does not have valid leave to be in the UK at the time the CAS is requested; - The University believes sponsorship will put the sponsor licence at risk, or has concerns about the student's intention to study; - The University believes that a visa application will not be successful.
+Failure to provide the University with the necessary personal information to produce a CAS; Failure to pay a CAS deposit for a course of study; The proposed course of study does not satisfy Tier 4/UKVI Student Visa requirements; The student does not have valid leave to be in the UK at the time the CAS is requested; The University believes sponsorship will put the sponsor licence at risk, or has concerns about the student's intention to study; General Regulations 2021/22 Version: 1.0 (August 2021) Page 13 of 44 The University believes that a visa application will not be successful.
 Grounds for this may include (but are not limited to) inadequate information, a history of visa refusals, insufficient funds, overstaying or language ability.

-Fees Payment

-53. The University charges tuition fees to all students for the educational services provided.
+Fees Payment 53.
+The University charges tuition fees to all students for the educational services provided.
 Payment of tuition fees provides students with access to the tuition and resources required to successfully complete their degree.
 All fees and other charges incurred as a University of Suffolk student are the responsibility of the student.
 Students who are sponsored by a third party are liable for all fees and other charges in the event that their sponsor defaults.
 Fees may be paid in instalments in accordance with such provisions as are notified to students within the Tuition Fee Policy.